Tasty Cane's Sauce Home Version

 Put the mixture in a sealed container and chill for at least 6 hours, but leaving it overnight works even better.
 This sitting time lets the garlic powder fully soak in and all flavors come together for that true Cane's taste.

 A bowl of chicken wings in a brown sauce.
-Pin it

 A bowl of chicken wings in a brown sauce. | yummygusto.com